stefanstaniAIM/IPPR2016/README.md

  4. Go to [GUI](GUI) and run ```gradlew build``` or ```gradlew run```

 ###ModellingPlatform###
-Any further development concerning the ModellingPlatform has to be done in the ModellingPlatform-Dev module be using javascript and Angular 1.
+Any further development concerning the ModellingPlatform has to be done in the ModellingPlatform-Dev module by using javascript and Angular 1.

 **Note:** If you do any changes to the ModellingPlatform-Dev project, you have to update the ModellingPlatform project afterwards:
  1. Go to ModellingPlatform-Dev and run in cmd: ```gulp build```